qiuqiangkong/dcase2019_task3/README.md

 (4) Inference

 ## Model
 We apply convolutional neural networks using the log mel spectrogram of 4 channels audio as input.
 The targets are onset and offset times, elevation and azimuth of sound events.

-## Results
 To train a CNN with 9 layers and a mini-batch size of 32, the training takes approximately 200 ms / iteration on a single card GTX Titan Xp GPU.
 The model is trained for 5000 iterations.
 The training looks like:

 <pre>
 Load data time: 90.292 s